Best office chair 2023 - Our top ergonomic picks for home and work

 With it, you'll be getting a choice of either the brand's hybrid leatherette or a fabric finish, both of which should be especially comfortable, as well as being rather durable, too.

-The Secretlab Titan Evo 2022 also features some clever integrated lumbar support that's taken care of via two dials on the backrest and offers some great adjustability here, as well as also with the 4D armrests and the ability to tilt and recline.
+The Secretlab Titan Evo 2022 also features some clever integrated lumbar support that's taken care of via two dials on the backrest and offers some great adjustability here, as well as with the 4D armrests and the ability to tilt and recline.

 In addition, it comes in a variety of finishes and colours, so you'll be sure to find one you like, be it the black and gold standard option, or the 'Cookies and Cream' fabric.